TAbdiukov/CryptoChecker_Research/README.md

 # Reverse_CryptoChecker
-Attempt on reversing the database of CC by Aleph for both preservation and reuse purposes on Linux
+Attempt on reversing the database of CC by Aleph for both preservation and reuse purposes on Linux.

 ## What is CC by Aleph ?